hopeatina/neuromosaic/docs/developer/fastapi-integration.md

 # FastAPI Integration

-This guide explains how to work with NeuroMosaic's FastAPI backend, including adding new endpoints and integrating with the frontend.
+This guide explains how to work with Neuromosaic's FastAPI backend, including adding new endpoints and integrating with the frontend.

 ## API Structure